RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   Flower Profile

         -   The 'Colours' section was swapped out to host the 'Irish Name'.
-        -   The 'Occassions' section dynamically changes to 'Locations Found' based on whether or not the flower is marked as a wildflower.
+        -   The 'Occasions' section dynamically changes to 'Locations Found' based on whether or not the flower is marked as a wildflower.
-        -   Comments were ommited from this build in favour of sharing images, as the website is already text heavy.
+        -   Comments were omitted from this build in favour of sharing images, as the website is already text heavy.

     -   Form Pages